Thursday, May 30, 2013

 “It’s Like It Never Happened” (part I)

-We are closing our cookie shop next month.
+Unfortunately, we are closing our cookie shop next month.
 While in my garage, I peeled the letters of the business logo off my car one by one.

 It’s like it never happened.